dodgyone23/plu-ts-docs/src/language/values/functions/papp.md

     }
 ```

-where the `$` method definition si ofthen nothing more than
+where the `$` method definition si often nothing more than
 ```ts
 myTerm["$"] = ( someInput: Term<SomeInput> ) => papp( myTerm, someInput );
 ```